Contingency Games for Multi-Agent Interaction: Formalizing Contingency Games

-\textbf{Contingency game formulation.} With these conventions established, we formulate a contingency game as follows.
-Player~A wishes to optimize its expected performance over all hypotheses~\cref{eqn:Aobj}, while restricting all contingency plans to be feasible~\cref{eqn:Aconstraint} and share the first $\branchTime$ control inputs \cref{eqn:Ashare}:
+\textbf{Contingency game formulation.} With these conventions in place, we formulate a contingency game as follows.
+The robot wishes to optimize its expected performance over all hypotheses~\cref{eqn:Aobj} while restricting all contingency plans to be feasible with respect to hypothesis-dependent constraints~$\constraint_\beliefparam$~\cref{eqn:Aconstraint} and enforcing the \emph{contingency constraint}~\cref{eqn:Ashare} that the first $\branchTime-1$ control inputs must be identical across all hypotheses~$\beliefparam \in \Theta$: